 Its format takes in backstage activities, pre-speech practice and contestant nerves.
 There’s also some good coverage of the drama of the contestants’ public speaking performance when delivering their speeches.

 The UNESCO Young Ambassadors of Peace programme isn’t unique to Pakistan…but the YAP speech contest certainly appears to be in a league of its own.

 There’s no doubt that public speaking can be a risky business in Pakistan.
 Mrs Bhutto met her premature demise before a major election campaign speech.
-And, of course, more recently Imran Khan, Chairman of the PTI party, fell from a forklift truck lifting him 5 metres off the ground to his public speaking platform!
+And, of course, more recently in an Imran Khan speech, the Chairman of the PTI party fell from a forklift truck.
+It was, of course lifting him 5 metres off the ground to his public speaking platform!
 Dangerous, indeed.